pearsonkyle/Neural-Nebula/README.md

 Use the generator, for an example see the [`save_imgs`](https://github.com/pearsonkyle/Neural-Nebula/blob/master/dcgan.py#L185) method

 ## Animating the training steps
-check the directory `images/` and then use Imagemagick, gimp or ffmpeg to create a gif
+check the directory `images/` and then use Imagemagick, gimp or ffmpeg to create a gif.
+For example after running the cifar_example.py cd into the `images/` directory and run the code below

-`ffmpeg -framerate 60 -i "nebula_%05d.png" -i "planet_caravan.mp3" -map 0:v:0 -map 1:a:0 -c:v libx264 -pix_fmt yuv420p -strict -2 -shortest nebula.mp4`
+`ffmpeg -framerate 3 -i "cifar10_%05d.png" cifar.gif`

+if that doesn't work try this:

+`ffmpeg -framerate 3 -pattern_type glob -i "cifar10_*.png" cifar_bird.gif`